J-H-Mojumder/python_script_for_base.com/README.md

 outputsheet.write("B1", "Product Name")
 outputsheet.write("C1", "Link")
 ```
-The output file will be populated with the thubnail's detail links.
+The output file will be populated with the thumbnail's detail links.
 From there the 'base_info_collector.py' file will take over.

 ### Please check out the 'base_info_collector.py' file